Ryan5453/demucs/readme.md

 Demucs requires FFmpeg v4+ to be installed on your system[^1].
 You can install it using the following command:

-[^1]: You should be able to use the Python Demucs API without FFmpeg, as you have the option to provide the audio as a Tensor.
-But you'd likely use FFmpeg under some other abstraction yourself...
+[^1]: You should be able to use the Python API without FFmpeg, as you have the option to provide the audio as a Tensor.

 ```bash
 # macOS